pscamillo/PSCKangaroo/README.md

 GPU-accelerated **Pollard's Kangaroo** algorithm for solving the Elliptic Curve Discrete Logarithm Problem (ECDLP) on **secp256k1**.

-A fork of [RCKangaroo](https://github.com/RetiredC/RCKangaroo) by [RetiredCoder](https://github.com/RetiredC), with bug fixes, new modes, and optimizations.
+A fork of [RCKangaroo](https://github.com/RetiredC/RCKangaroo) by [RetiredCoder](https://github.com/RetiredC), with new modes and optimizations.
 Special thanks to RetiredCoder for SOTA!

 ## What is this?